Kindly Myers Rocks Lacy White Lingerie In Her Kitchen For Hot New Snapshot

-In the caption of the photo, the beauty directed fans to the link in her bio and did not specifically tag her location though she appeared to be in a kitchen.
-For the occasion, she posed front and center, wearing her long, blond locks down and straight in addition to a gorgeous application of makeup that included eyeshadow, mascara, blush, highlighter, and bubblegum pink lipgloss.
+In the caption of the photo, the beauty directed fans to the link in her bio and did not specifically tag her location, though she appeared to be in a kitchen.
+For the occasion, she posed front and center, wearing her long, blond locks down and straight.
+She sported a gorgeous application of makeup that included eyeshadow, mascara, blush, highlighter, and bubblegum pink lipgloss.
 Myers accessorized the look with a dainty gold cross necklace and a belly button ring.

-The Playboy model left little to the imagination while clad in some seriously sexy lingerie that included a lacy bra that showed off ample amounts of cleavage for the camera as it dipped low into her chest.
+The Playboy model left little to the imagination while clad in some seriously sexy lingerie.
+The set included a lacy bra that showed off ample amounts of cleavage for the camera, as it dipped low on her chest.
 The bottoms were just as hot, hugging her waist while showing off her toned and tanned legs that she has worked so hard to achieve.
 In the caption of the post, the beauty talked about love.

-The shot has only been live on her page for a short amount of time but it’s already earning her a ton of attention from her legion of fans, racking up over 12,000 likes in addition to well over 200 comments.
-Some of her fans took to the photo to let her know that she looks amazing while many others raved over her gorgeous body.
+The shot has only been live on her page for a short amount of time, but it is already earning her a ton of attention from her legion of fans, racking up over 12,000 likes in addition to well over 200 comments.
+Some of her fans took to the comments section to let her know that she looks amazing, while many others raved over her gorgeous body.
 A few others dropped a line to ask the beauty where they could purchase the same lingerie set.

 “More simple, more beautiful, slay all day baby,” one follower gushed, adding a series of heart emoji.